-10 The supervisory board met at twenty-four sessions in 2022: fifteen regular and nine correspondence sessions in 2022: nineteen regular and one correspondence sessions.
-The audit committee met at thirteen sessions in 2022: twelve regular and one correspondence session.
+10 The supervisory board met at twenty-four sessions in 2022: fifteen regular and nine correspondence sessions.
+Attendance also includes the exclusion of members to control conflicts of interest.
+The nomination and remuneration committee met at thirteen sessions in 2022: twelve regular and one correspondence session.
 The risks committee held nine sessions in 2022.